-'Adaptive thermal comfort' is an approach which acknowledges that comfort is not an absolute, unchanging property of particular environmental conditions but also depends on the expectations of the occupants and the opportunities available to them to adapt.
-Much adaptation involves changing the 'primary factors' in the heat balance equation, for instance wearing additional clothing when the temperature drops, but there is an additional psychological dimension (not included in the heat balance model) based on the occupants' perception of the opportunities available to control their conditions (Hellwig, 2015) and on their expectations of typical or appropriate conditions (Nicol et al., 2012).
+Much adaptation involves changing the 'primary factors' in the heat balance equation, for instance wearing additional clothing when the temperature drops, but there is an additional psychological dimension (not included in the heat balance model) based on the occupants' perception of the opportunities available to control their conditions (Hellwig 2015) and on their expectations of typical or appropriate conditions (Nicol et al. 2012).
+Oseland (1995) found that his British respondents chose (and reported feeling comfortable at) lower temperatures in their homes than in the office when the heat balance approach predicted the same comfort temperature in both locations.
+The work of de Dear et al. (1991) in Singapore showed that preferred temperatures varied between home and office, suggesting that residents have context-specific expectations for indoor climate.

-The changing thermal environment of most UK homes in the heating season is very different to the static conditions investigated in much of the thermal comfort research.
-UK homes experience significant swings in temperature over 24 hours making them thermally dynamic environments.
+Most UK homes experience significant swings in temperature over 24 h, and this dynamic thermal environment is very different to the static conditions investigated in much of the thermal comfort research.
 Findings from historic comfort studies, which have mostly taken place in climate chambers and non-domestic buildings, are therefore less directly useful to understanding how householders might adapt to and change their thermal environments.

-The focus of much thermal comfort research is on measuring occupants' responses to their thermal environment (typically self-reported thermal sensation and preference) - and less on occupants' actions to create their thermal environment, i.e. investigating what they do to achieve a comfortable state.
+The focus of much thermal comfort research is on measuring occupants' assessment of their thermal environment (typically self-reported thermal sensation and preference)-and less on occupants' actions to create their thermal environment, i.e. investigating what they do to achieve an acceptable state.
 Studying comfort response is more relevant for buildings where occupants have limited opportunities to control conditions (e.g. large office environments) than for domestic settings with adequately sized heating systems.
-As Tweed et al (2014) point out: 'the key difference between the home and other environments is that householders are usually in charge of their own comfort'.